TolikPylypchuk/SharpHook/docs/articles/native.md

 will consume it.
 Currently only one setting is supported - suppressing the event propagation.
 If it's set then libuiohook will not propagate the event further and it will effectively be blocked.
 The `Reserved` field should be set synchronously i.e. on the same thread which handles the event.
 Supressing events works only on Windows and macOS.

 > [!NOTE]
-> An application manifest is required on Windows to enable DPI awareness for your app.
-If it's not enabled then mouse
-> coordinates will be wrong on high-DPI screens.
-You can look at the sample app in the SharpHook repository to see the
-> manifest example.

-> [!NOTE]
 > `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after